 Do you want to know what the best things to do in Madeira are on a short break?
 Well, of course, doesn’t everyone hehe.
 If you’re planning a short break to Madeira then be warned the chances are that you’ll fall in love with this little island and want to go back for longer, like me!

-But for your first visit to Madeira if you are limited on time or if you want to ‘try before you buy’ a two week holiday then here are a few fun things you can do on a short break to Madeira.
+But for your first visit to Madeira if you are limited on time or if you want to ‘try before you buy’ a two week holiday then here are a few fun things you can do on a short break to Madeira in Portugal.

 My 4-night Madeira short break was fantastic, it also went way too quickly, as usual.
 The trip was sponsored by Jet2 Holidays and Madeira Tourism but after four days enjoying the island’s abundance of green nature and wildlife it left me wanting more.